 - RunFox email code that creates a popup form for subscribers and the static email forms

 - I have Pinterest code that allows users to share pictures on Pinterest

 - I have Facebook code allowing readers to share posts on Facebook.

 What Do I Collect?

-- If you decide to subscribe, I obtain your name and email address that you enter into the form.
+- If you decide to subscribe, I obtain your email address that you enter into the form.